HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/gradboosttrn.md

 ---

 ### Number of non-significant iterations before stopping
-*Decide if early stopping will be used to terminate training when the validation score is not improving, stopping if the validation doesn't improve during this number of iterations.*
+*Decide if early stopping will be used to terminate training when the validation score is not improving, stopping if the validation doesn't improve during this number of iterations.
+Takes values in the range `[1,∞[`.*

 |  **Property**           | **Value**                |
 |:------------------------|:-------------------------|